wilsonmar/wilsonmar.github.io/_posts/2018-07-18-salesforce-offerings.md

    * "Email-to-Case" integrates with Gmail and Outlook to automatically reads emails into Service Cloud case records.
    * "Question-to-Case" let moderators create cases from Chatter questions.
    <br /><br />

 Data collection also enables Managers to make decisions based on facts.
    <br /><br />
-   * A large number of default Dashboards are available with jew a few clicks
+   * A large number of default Dashboards are available with just a few clicks
    * Calculation of how much is in each part of the sales funnel
    * Since the status of each opportunity
    * Campaigns returns analysis
    * Data enables Sales and Marketing to work together better, proactively
-   <br /><br />
-For end-users, get away from:
-   <br /><br />
-   * Waiting for <strong>approvals</strong> because Salesforce does relentless follow-up
-   * Reliance on spreadsheets and Access databases
-   * Collaboration via email (new people joining can't get to conversation history)
-   * Data on local file directories (not accessible by others)
-   * Time-intensive, manual steps
    <br /><br />

 The true power of Salesforce is the ease of customization and, paradoxically, powerful features.
 Gartner rated Salesforce at the upper-right corner of its Magic Quandrant of systems for "citizen programmers".
 Salesforce provides an easy and fast way to create sophisticated apps:
    <br /><br />